Health Insurance Subsidies in 2026: Who Qualifies and How Much

 Does Employer Coverage Disqualify You From Subsidies?

 Affordable employer-sponsored coverage blocks APTC eligibility on the ACA Marketplace.
 Coverage counts as affordable when self-only premiums cost no more than 9.96% of your household income in 2026.
-If only the self-only plan meets the affordability threshold but the family tier does not, other household members may still qualify for APTC under the ACA's family glitch fix, effective since 2023.
+If only the self-only plan meets the affordability threshold but the family tier doesn't, other household members may still qualify for APTC under the ACA's family glitch fix, effective since 2023.

 Health Insurance Subsidies: Bottom Line